 Explore the enchanting London, and its multicultural character

-Get ready to get to know the city with its many identities, the place where every kind of visitor is enchanted, as the things you can see and do cater to all tastes.
+Get to know the city with the many faces, the place where every kind of visitor is enchanted, as the things you can see and do cater to all tastes.
 From walks in the lush Hyde Park with squirrels, shopping in the commercial heart of the city on Oxford Street, to wandering around Notting Hill that will make you feel like you are in a 90s movie, London will never cease to amaze you.

 You can not travel to the British capital, the capital of art and science and not visit some of its museums.
 Travel to other cultures and eras, enchant yourself with London's artistic culture with a visit to the Natural History Museum, the British Museum, the Tate Museum and of course the famous Madame Tussauds wax museum.